-A new question but is relevant to clinical practice and there have been some recent review articles/consensus statements on this topic.
+A new question with some recent review articles/consensus statements on this topic.
 The risk factors for prolonged postoperative opioid use were well answered.
-How to manage a fentanyl patch per-operatively and opioid equivalence were not well answered.
+How to manage a fentanyl patch peroperatively and opioid equivalence were not well answered.

 Question 6: ECT/suxamethonium apnoea